david-millett/boku-no-style/README.md

 ### Dependencies

 The biggest issue I faced was when I accidentally broke the whole project.
 When installing a dependency, I saw a message about it having vulnerabilities - because I am new to this, I interpreted this an a problem with my project.
 So, I followed the directions to force an update and broke the app!
 I learned the hard way that these are general issues and not ones specific to my app that actually need addressing - it's safe to say I won't be making that error again!

-I knew there would be a way to fix it, and there was - I solve this by deleting the lines of code that had my dependencies in the `package.json` file, then removing `node_modules` and `package-lock.json` before re-installing all my dependencies afresh.
+I knew there would be a way to fix it, and there was - I solved this by deleting the lines of code that had my dependencies in the `package.json` file, then removing `node_modules` and `package-lock.json` before re-installing all my dependencies afresh.

 ### Brand cards